slavos1-testorg/public-test/readme.md

+# Notes

-for just working with an org
+Doing changes to "for just working with an org".